Other-Project/SI4-TronTheSuccessor/README.md

 #### Files

 The file service serves the front-end.
 Since our website is a SPA (Single Page Application), it will redirect each request (other that the ones asking for assets) to the `index.html` page.
+The front-end is described in it's dedicated [read-me](https://github.com/PolytechNS/ps8-25-tronthesuccessor/blob/main/services/files/README.md).

 #### Game